misaka00251/epm/README.md

 --------------------------------------------------

 No!
-EPM is free software and any installations you create are unencumbered by licensing of any kind, not even the GPL.
+EPM is free software and any installations you create are unencumbered by licensing of any kind, not even the GPL or the ALv2.

 What's New in EPM?